 Rapidly changing markets, technology, emerging industry standards and frequent introduction of new products characterize our business.
 The introduction of new products embodying new technologies, including new manufacturing processes or formulations, and the emergence of new industry standards may render our products obsolete, less competitive or less marketable.
 The process of developing our products is complex and requires significant continuing costs, development efforts and third party commitments, including licensees, researchers, collaborators and lenders.
 Our failure to develop new technologies and products and the obsolescence of existing technologies or processes could adversely affect our business, financial condition and results of operations.
 We may be unable to anticipate changes in our potential customer requirements that could make our existing technology, processes or formulations obsolete.
-Our success will depend in part, on our ability to continue to enhance our existing technologies, develop new technology that addresses the increasing sophistication and varied news of the market, and respond to technological advances and emerging industry standards and practices on a timely and cost-effective basis.
+Our success will depend in part, on our ability to continue to enhance our existing technological advances and emerging industry standards and practices on a timely and cost-effective basis.
 The development of our proprietary technology, processes and formulations entails significant technical and business risks.
 We may not be successful in using our new technologies or exploiting our niche markets effectively or adapting our business to evolving customer or medical requirements or preference or emerging industry standards.

-Clinical trials of cannabis-based medical products and treatments are novel terrain with very limited or non-existing clinical trials history; we face a significant risk that any trials will not result in commercially viable products and treatments.
+Clinical trials of cannabis-based medical products and treatments are novel terrain with very limited or nonexisting clinical trials history; we face a significant risk that any trials will not result in commercially viable products and treatments.